TANAYCHAKRABORTY5/React-Essential-Components/README.md

 2)Random-color - A "React random color generator task" is a programming exercise or assignment that involves creating a React component that generates
                  random colors.
 The task typically requires  to implement a React component that can produce random colors and display them in the UI.

+3)Star-Rating - It typically refers to the challenge of implementing a user interface component for rating something, such as a product or service, using a star-based system.
+This component allows users to click on stars to indicate their rating.

 More to come.........................